Potts model: Relation with the random cluster model

+A spin cluster is the union of neighbouring FK clusters with the same color: two neighbouring spin clusters have different colors, while two neighbouring FK clusters are colored independently.

 Measure-theoretic description

 The one dimensional Potts model may be expressed in terms of a subshift of finite type, and thus gains access to all of the mathematical techniques associated with this formalism.
 In particular, it can be solved exactly using the techniques of transfer operators.
 (However, Ernst Ising used combinatorial methods to solve the Ising model, which is the "ancestor" of the Potts model, in his 1924 PhD thesis).
 This section develops the mathematical formalism, based on measure theory, behind this solution.

 While the example below is developed for the one-dimensional case, many of the arguments, and almost all of the notation, generalizes easily to any number of dimensions.
 Some of the formalism is also broad enough to handle related models, such as the XY model, the Heisenberg model and the N-vector model.